Frequently Asked Questions About the Reactor Construction Inspection Program

 Periodically, regional inspection specialists and NRO technical staff conduct inspections of plant that are under construction.

 Semiannually, Region II formulates a schedule of specialist inspections for assessing plant construction for the six months.
 They factor into their schedule plant performance for the previous six months so that inspection resources are focused in areas with declining performance.

 As needed, the regional inspectors conduct special (supplemental) inspections of those plants that exceeded established thresholds during routine inspections and, therefore, require heightened agency scrutiny.
 The NRC also conducts event response inspections as needed.

 How does NRC record its findings from each inspection?

 Issues identified during inspections at facilities being constructed pursuant to 10 CFR Part 52 will be documented in accordance with the guidance and requirements in IMC 0613, "Power Reactor Construction Inspection Reports."

 Issues identified during vendor inspections and quality assurance (QA) implementation inspections will be documented in accordance with the guidance and requirements in IMC 0617, "Vendor and Quality Assurance Implementation Inspection Reports."

 How does NRC use inspection findings in its oversight of nuclear power plants that are under construction?

 The purpose of reporting the results of NRC construction inspections is to document the scope of inspections and any findings in support of the assessment process.
-The NRC does not have objective criteria for evaluating positive findings.
-Therefore, the assessment process does not incorporate positive findings and they will not be documented in inspection reports.
 The number and significance of the findings are used to determine the agency's response.